ryasmi/rulr/src/constrainedValues/number/readme.md

 [Back to root readme.md](../../../readme.md)

 This function can be used to check the type of the input is a number and matches the given constraints as shown in the example below.
 It should only throw `rulr.ConstrainedNumberError`.
+If you don't need to constrain your number, you can use the [unconstrainedNumber rule](../../valueRules/unconstrainedNumber/readme.md).

 ```ts
 import * as rulr from 'rulr'